Reaction to Adult Literacy in

 It was stated by Guy, T. (2005), that most national leaders and ordinary citizens believed that the way to address adult illiteracy and undereducated adults in this country is to improve the education of children.
 The issues arises were million of adults with educational problems have been tossed aside-with the focus on improvement of public schools for children.
 This new shift in momentum has caused the adult literacy programs to suffer from funding and exposure today.
 There is a shortage of well trained and compensated educators of appropriate programs, of accountability measures, and of stable commitment.
 The field of adult education and literacy is missing all the great forms of educational achievement and excellence that nations looks for in elementary and secondary education (Guy, T., 2005).

 The loss of visibility in the public and private eye, the adult education and literacy has almost disappeared from the national priority list; as a result the literacy field is frustrated in its efforts to make major advancements.
-The adult literacy and education program in the U.S. has been given a small claim on public resources and is left to fend for its self (Guy, T., 2005).
-The current trend in the job market requires the individual adult to have higher than a secondary level of education; with the added pressure of today’s recession many undereducated and illiterate adults need adult education and literacy programs in order to compete for jobs heading across the globe.
+The adult literacy and education program in the

 Reference:

 Chisman, F.P.
 2002, February, Adult Literacy & The American Dream.
-New York, New

 York, Council for Advancement of Adult Literacy.

 Guy, T.C.
-2005, The adult literacy education system in the United States.
-Paper
+2005, The adult literacy education system in the

 commissioned for the EFA Global Monitoring Report 2006, Literacy for Life.